ichko/pixels/README.md

 On the HTML canvas :D

 # About
-This repository contains project written in for the 2018 WEB course in FMI.
+This repository contains PHP web framework and sinmple example website on top of it.
-The web site is `simpler` version of codepen (or whatever online editor).
-You can register login and create `snippets` of code that `paints` on the canvas element.
+The web site is simple online editor.
+You can register login and create `snippets` of code that `draw` on the canvas element.

 ---